Left to right, Deborah Crowe of Auckland, Scott Eady, of Dunedin and Jasmine te Hira of Auckland

-2018 Molly Morpeth Canaday Award 3D is presented by Arts Whakatāne and supported by Whakatāne Museum and Arts
+The Molly Morpeth Canaday Award - 3D is presented by Arts Whakatāne and exhibition partner Whakatāne Museum and Arts.